Table of Contents

 You really start to elevate the look of a room when you concentrate on upgrading the smaller elements like these storage boxes.

 You could keep them plain white, but doing a little DIY here goes a long way.
+You want to make that storing zone pop!

 You can find the full tutorial on First Home Love Life.